openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 public func doFinal(data: ?DataBlob): DataBlob
 ```

-**Function:** (1) In symmetric encryption/decryption, doFinal encrypts/decrypts the remaining data (generated by block mode) and the data passed this time, finally completing the encryption or decryption operation and obtaining the encrypted or decrypted data.
+**Description:** (1) In symmetric encryption and decryption, doFinal encrypts/decrypts the remaining data (generated by the block mode) and the data passed in this time, and finally completes the encryption or decryption data operation to obtain the encrypted or decrypted data.

-If the data volume is small, data can be passed in one time in doFinal without using update; if data has been passed via update in the current encryption/decryption process, None can be passed in the data parameter of doFinal.
+If the data volume is small, the data can be passed in doFinal at one time without using update.
+If data has been passed in using update in this encryption/decryption process, None can be passed in the data parameter of doFinal.

 Depending on the symmetric encryption/decryption mode, the output of doFinal differs as follows:

-- For symmetric encryption in GCM and CCM modes: In one encryption process, concatenating the results of each update and doFinal yields "ciphertext + authTag", where the last 16 bytes (GCM mode) or 12 bytes (CCM mode) are authTag, and the rest is ciphertext.
-(That is, if None is passed in the data parameter of doFinal, the result of doFinal is authTag.) authTag needs to be filled into [GcmParamsSpec](#struct-gcmparamsspec) or [CcmParamsSpec](#struct-ccmparamsspec) during decryption; the ciphertext is then used as the input data during decryption.
+- For symmetric encryption in GCM and CCM modes: In one encryption process, if the results of each update and doFinal are concatenated, "ciphertext + authTag" is obtained.
+That is, the last 16 bytes (GCM mode) or 12 bytes (CCM mode) are authTag, and the rest are ciphertext.
+(In other words, if None is passed in the data parameter of doFinal, the result of doFinal is authTag.) authTag needs to be filled in the [GcmParamsSpec](#struct-gcmparamsspec) or [CcmParamsSpec](#struct-ccmparamsspec) during decryption.
+The ciphertext is used as the input data during decryption.
-- For other symmetric encryption/decryption modes and symmetric decryption in GCM and CCM modes: In one encryption/decryption process, concatenating the results of each update and doFinal yields the complete plaintext/ciphertext.
+- For other modes of symmetric encryption/decryption and symmetric decryption in GCM and CCM modes: In one encryption/decryption process, the results of each update and doFinal are concatenated to obtain the complete plaintext/ciphertext.

-(2) In RSA and SM2 asymmetric## class Mac
+## class Mac

 ```cangjie
 public class Mac {}
 ```

-**Function:** The Mac class provides methods for MAC (Message Authentication Code) encryption computation.
-Before calling, a Mac instance must be constructed via [createMac](#func-createmacstring).
+**Function:** The Mac class, which can be used to perform MAC (Message Authentication Code) encryption calculations by invoking Mac methods.
+Before invocation, a Mac instance must be constructed via [createMac](#func-createmacstring).

 **System Capability:** SystemCapability.Security.CryptoFramework.Mac